magebeans/AWAP/README.md

 AWAP
 ====

 Bot for Carnegie Mellon University Algorithms With a Purpose competition 2014.
 We were tasked with writing an AI to play a variant of the board game Blokus, which was then pitted against other AIs in a tournament-style format.
+This bot placed fourth in the tournament, and I believe scored the highest points in the bonus round that followed.

 The folders cpp and java contain starter code in C++ and Java, respectively.
 We used the python starter code provided, modifying the find_move method to implement our AI.